-Continuation of STAT 4710.
+Is a continuation of STAT 4710.
 Includes estimation, sufficiency, completeness, hypothesis testing, statistical inference with the normal distribution, and Bayesian statistics.

-Teaches topics including, but not limited to, probability theory, random variables, functions of random variables, probability distributions and their characteristics, transformations of random variables, Pearson’s correlation coefficient, and bivariate normal distribution and regression.
+Covers probability theory, random variables, functions of random variables, probability distributions and their characteristics, transformations of random variables, Pearson’s correlation coefficient, and bivariate normal distribution and regression.

 Emphasizes theoretical statistical inference.
 Includes concept sufficiency, theory of estimation, testing of statistical hypothesis, the Neyman-Pearson lemma, Bayesian inference, sequential testing, and large sample theory for inference.